- Things to Do

 If you are a student of storm history, there are many tours, landmarks, and special events you can discover today:

 Located on the seawall at 47th Street, this statue depicts a woman cradling a child.
-Houston artist David Moore crafted the bronze sculpture that was placed here in 2000 commemorating those who died and those who survived on the storm’s 100th anniversary.
+Galveston artist David Moore crafted the bronze sculpture that was placed here in 2000 commemorating those who died and those who survived on the storm’s 100th anniversary.

 Inscribed: "The Island City Orphans Home of the 1870s and 1880s was created to provide refuge for Protestant and Jewish children in Galveston.
 The orphanage operated out of its original wooden structure for the next twelve years, narrowly escaping destruction in the November 1885 fire which burned houses in the immediate neighborhood.
 When prominent businessman and philanthropist Henry Rosenberg died in 1893, his will appointed a building fund for the orphanage.
 Galveston architect Alfred Muller was hired to design the Gothic Revival style structure and Thomas Lucas and Sons were chosen as the builder.
 The 'Galveston Orphans Home,' a name that it would retain for over 80 years, was dedicated on November 15, 1895.